2021 AIHL season: McCormack Cup

 11 February 2021, the Sydney Ice Dogs, Newcastle Northstars and CBR Brave jointly announced a three-team tournament named the McCormack Cup.
-The tournament was named after APA Group boss Mick McCormack, would consist of 24 games plus finals and would run between May to August 2021.
+The tournament was named after APA Group boss Mick McCormack, would consist of 24 games plus finals and would run between May and August 2021.
 Games would be held in Canberra at Phillip Ice Skating Centre, Newcastle at Hunter Ice Skating Stadium and Central Coast at Erina Ice Arena.
 The Ice Dogs chose to play their home games at Erina on the NSW Central Coast due to limited ice time availability at their regular home, Macquarie Ice Rink in Sydney and to take top level hockey back to the refurbished Erina Ice Arena.
 The Sydney Bears chose not to take part in the McCormack Cup, and instead focus their attention on youth development.
 The Bears cited limited player availability and issues securing ice time at Macquarie Ice Rink as the major factors contributing to their decision.

 Unlike the Yarra Cup, The McCormack Cup chose to shorten game period lengths to three fifteen-minute periods due to international border restrictions restricting participating teams from bringing in international import players.

 After nine matches being played and a further six matches postponed or cancelled, on 31 July 2021, the decision was made to indefinitely postpone the remainder of the McCormack Cup tournament.